VisCoP: Visual Probing for Video Domain Adaptation of Vision Language Models: Experiments

 \subsection{Model Diagnosis and Analysis}

-\spaceaftersection In this section, we motivate the design of \methodname~through a diagnostic study, and perform an analysis on the visual representations it learns.
+In this section, we motivate the design of \methodname~through a diagnostic study, and perform an analysis on the visual representations it learns.
 We investigate the number of visual probes, as well as the placement of interaction modules within the vision encoder.
 We then analyze the domain-specific representations learned by \methodname~through t-SNE and attention visualizations.

-\textbf{Alternatives to learnable queries.}\quad Table~\ref{tab:ablation_alternatives} compares \methodname\ against alternative adaptation strategies. \textit{Visual Probes Only (VP)} trains only visual probes with their vision-language connector ($\mathcal{C}_{probe}$) without any interaction modules. \textit{Partial Encoder Training (Last-4)} makes the final four layers of the vision encoder trainable. \textit{QFormer-Style Compression} uses visual probes with interaction modules only at the vision encoder's final layer, mimicking Q-Former's compression approach~\citep{blip2}.
-Training with QFormer-Style compression or visual probe only training (\textit{VP}) underperforms compared to \methodname, indicating the importance of probe interactions at intermediate layers of the vision encoder to learn domain-specific features across multiple levels of abstraction.
-Similarly, training only the last four layers of the vision encoder, or training it with LoRA, also underperforms, highlighting that partial parameter training fails to capture domain-specific signals as effectively as \methodname.
+\textbf{Alternatives to learnable queries.}\quad Table~\ref{tab:ablation_alternatives} compares \methodname\ against alternative adaptation strategies. \textit{Visual Probes Only (VP)} trains only visual probes with their vision-language connector ($\mathcal{C}_{probe}$) without any interaction modules. \textit{Partial Encoder Training (Last-4)} makes the final four layers of the vision encoder trainable. \textit{QFormer-Style Compression} uses visual probes with interaction modules only at the vision encoder's final layer, mimicking Q-Former's compression approach~\cite{blip2}.
+Notably, several of these alternatives underperform even the frozen base VLM on target tasks.
+We attribute this to their reliance on the pretrained visual pathway: they can recombine existing representations but struggle to introduce novel cues (e.g., egocentric or depth structure) that are absent from those representations.
+Full fine-tuning is more competitive on the target precisely because it can overwrite this pathway, at the cost of source-domain performance. \methodname\ occupies the middle ground, introducing a parallel probing pathway that decouples target-domain learning from the frozen pretrained pathway, and thereby learns new cues without overwriting the source representation. \textit{Model Tailor}~\cite{zhu2024modeltailor} performs post-hoc domain adaptation by fusing parameter updates from a fine-tuned VLM back into the base VLM, modifying only the LLM parameters and leaving the vision encoder untouched.
+Training with QFormer-Style compression or only training with visual probes (\textit{VP}) underperforms compared to \methodname, indicating the importance of probe interactions at intermediate layers of the vision encoder to learn domain-specific features across multiple levels of abstraction.
+Similarly, training only the last four layers of the vision encoder, or training it with LoRA, also underperforms, highlighting that even partial parameter updates fail to capture domain-specific signals as effectively as \methodname's visual probes.
+Model Tailor also falls short in this setting, suggesting that approaches which do not leverage intermediate vision encoder representations struggle to learn domain-specific visual features.